-The procedures set forth below are intended to afford a prompt response to charges of sexual assault, sexual harassment, stalking, dating violence and domestic violence, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.
+The procedures set forth below are intended to afford a prompt response to charges of sexual assault, sexual or gender-based harassment, stalking, or relationship violence, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.

-The Office of the Superintendent will assign independent investigators to investigate student complaints of sexual assault, sexual harassment, stalking, dating violence and domestic violence.
-Based on the results of the investigation, the Academy will take appropriate action consistent with its policy on Reporting, investigating, and Resolving Complaints of Sexual Assault, Sexual or Gender-Based Harassment, Relationship Violence and Stalking against Midshipman (Superintendent Instruction 2018-05, dated May 31, 2018), or its Policy Against Discrimination and Harassment, Including Sexual Harassment, of Midshipmen (Superintendent Instruction 2013-02 dated February 4, 2013).
+The Office of the Superintendent will assign independent investigators to investigate student complaints of sexual assault, sexual or gender-based harassment, stalking, or relationship violence.
+Based on the results of the investigation, the Academy will take appropriate action consistent with its policy on Reporting, investigating, and Resolving Complaints of Sexual Assault, Sexual or Gender-Based Harassment, Relationship Violence and Stalking against Midshipman (Superintendent Instruction 2018-05, dated May 31, 2018).

-The Civil Rights/Equal Employment Opportunity (EEO) Officer will take faculty and staff complaints of discrimination and sexual misconduct, including sexual harassment and sexual violence.
+The Civil Rights/Equal Employment Opportunity (EEO) Officer will take faculty and staff complaints of discrimination and sexual misconduct, including sexual or gender-based harassment and sexual violence.
 Sexual assault complaints will be referred to the appropriate law enforcement agency for investigation.
 For all other complaints, MARAD will assign a trained EEO investigator to investigate.
 The Office of Human Resources, MARAD Counsel and the Academy will work to resolve the matter.
 Faculty and staff performance complaints can be made to supervisory personnel or to the Office of Human Resources.
 Human Resources will perform an investigation, if necessary, and forward results to Counsel to the Academy for review.
 Counsel to the Academy will recommend appropriate disciplinary action to the accused's supervisor, who approves the action.

 The Academy disciplinary process for Midshipmen will include a prompt, fair and impartial investigation and resolution.
 Investigators are taught how to conduct an investigation and the Academy has a resolution process that protects the safety of the victim and promotes accountability.
-Academy resolution procedures in cases of alleged sexual assault, sexual harassment, stalking, dating violence and domestic violence provide that:
+Academy resolution procedures in cases of alleged sexual assault, sexual or gender-based harassment, stalking, dating violence and domestic violence provide that:

-1. Both the accuser and the accused will be treated with dignity and respect throughout their experience with the conduct process.

-2. Both the accuser and accused can expect a prompt, fair and impartial investigation and resolution of the case.
+- 1. Both the accuser and the accused will be treated with dignity and respect throughout their experience with the conduct process. - 2.
+Both the accuser and accused can expect a prompt, fair and impartial investigation and resolution of the case.